The Station Agent: Plot

-Joe, relentlessly upbeat and overly talkative, soon cracks through Fin's reserve.
-The two begin to take daily walks along the tracks, and after Olivia gives Fin a movie camera, Joe drives alongside a passing train so that Fin can film it.
-Joe and Fin sleep at Olivia's house after watching the footage and the next morning a flustered, unannounced David is greeted by the two of them.
-The three forge a tentative friendship that is threatened when Olivia descends into a deep depression, disappearing from the town.
-Meanwhile, Emily seeks solace in Fin, who slowly is realizing interaction with other humans may not be as unpleasant as he thought.
-Fin tries to protect Emily from her boyfriend at a bar, but he pushes Fin aside, causing Fin to lapse back into his asocial behaviour.
-Emily later comes to apologize, and after she and Fin share a kiss, she spends the night with Fin after asking if she can "just sleep" there.
-Cleo asks Fin if Olivia is coming back, to which he replies that he doesn't know.
-He decides to keep an eye on Olivia's house, but when he spots her fighting on the phone with David and he goes up on the porch, Olivia angrily tells him to leave.
-Fin spends the night drinking and, collapsing on the track, is passed over by a train, undamaged but for his pocket watch.
-As if feeling blessed by his gift of life (and symbolically upon his watch getting destroyed in the train mishap), Fin walks up to Olivia's home only to find she has attempted suicide.
+Joe, relentlessly upbeat and talkative, cracks Fin's reserve.
+The two take daily walks along the tracks, and after Olivia gives Fin a movie camera, Joe drives alongside a passing train so that Fin can film it.
+Joe and Fin sleep at Olivia's house after watching the footage and the next morning, meet a flustered, unannounced David.
+The trio's tentative friendship is threatened when Olivia descends into a deep depression and disappears.
+Emily seeks solace in Fin, who realizes human interaction may not be wholly unpleasant.
+When Fin tries to protect Emily from her boyfriend at a bar he pushes Fin aside, causing Fin to lapse back into his asocial behavior.
+After Joe failed to show up at a bar that he invited Fin to, Fin gets frustrated with Joe and tells him he just wants to be left alone, hurting Joe's feelings.
+Emily comes to apologize for the trouble earlier, and after she and Fin share a kiss, she spends the night with Fin after asking if she can "just sleep" there.
+Cleo asks Fin if Olivia is coming back; he replies that he doesn't know.
+Keeping an eye on Olivia's house, he sees her arguing on the phone with David and goes onto her porch.
+Olivia angrily tells him to leave.
+Fin spends the night drinking and, collapsing on the track, imagines he is passed over by a train, unharmed but for his pocket watch.
+Fin walks to Olivia's home only to find she has attempted suicide.
 Olivia reveals that David is having another baby with a different woman.
-Fin takes care of Olivia's home while she recuperates in the hospital.
-Fin picks up the courage to talk to school kids about trains.
+Fin reconciles with Joe and takes care of Olivia's home while she recuperates in the hospital.
+Fin finds the courage to talk to the schoolchildren about trains.

 Olivia, Joe, and Fin share a meal at Olivia's house, their conversation filled with some small talk and reconciliation.
-Olivia and Joe tease Fin about Emily, suggesting he go seek her again.
+Olivia and Joe tease Fin about Emily, suggesting he see her again.